Loading...

 }

-Note the id from the response — you'll pass it to the session create command below.
+Note the id from the response.
+You'll pass it to the session create command in a later step.

 Check summarizer.agent.yaml into your repository and keep it in sync with the API in your CI pipeline.
 The update command needs the agent ID and current version as flags: